Araffe/araffe.github.io/_posts/2016-12-16-learning-aci-part-12-inter-vrf-and-inter-tenant-communication.markdown

   * Provider subnet at the EPG level (marked as S_hared Between VRFs_).

-The major difference in this scenario is that we must now configure the scope of the contract as **_Global, _**and we must also_ export_ the contract from the provider side tenant to the consumer side tenant_. _On the provider side, export the contract under the **Security Policies** section of the tenant config.
+The major difference in this scenario is that we must now configure the scope of the contract as **_Global_**, and we must also _export_ the contract from the provider side tenant to the consumer side tenant.
+On the provider side, export the contract under the **Security Policies** section of the tenant config.
 On the consumer side, we will consume the exported contract as a _Contract Interface_ under the EPG.
 The final configuration looks something like this:

 ![scenario-2-2]({{ site.baseurl }}/img/2016/12/scenario-2-2.png)